 The park around the dam has been planted with exotic and native trees which attract an amazing array of bird and wildlife, the month of Autumn is an incredible time to visit with the trees displaying their Autumn colored leaves.

-In 1927 the Maroondah Dam was completed and if you would like more historical information on Melbourne's water supply may I suggest you visit Melbourne Water Storage Supply.
+In 1927 the Maroondah Dam was completed and if you would like more historical information on Melbourne's water supply visit Melbourne Water Storage Supply.

 Autumn is beautiful in the park as all the colours of the autumn leaves add to the visual excitement of the place.

-This area is a fantastic place to explore with all the family and here at this amazing place you will get to experience the awesome power of modern day man and nature tamed.
+This area is a fantastic place to explore with all the family and here at this amazing place you will get to experience an exciting up close and personal encounter with some true blue Aussie fauna.

 Visit the dam in the Winter and hopefully you can see the turbulent force of the water as it rushes headlong down the spillway.